loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 - [**django-vrot**](https://pypi.org/project/django-vrot/): A collection of Django templatetags and middleware for common web development tasks.
 - [**drf-action-serializers**](https://pypi.org/project/drf-action-serializers/): Use different serializers for different viewset actions in Django REST Framework.

-I’ve also written [quite a few](/articles/tag/django/) articles on Django, and have been made a [Django Software Foundation member](https://www.djangoproject.com/foundation/individual-members/).
+I've also written [quite a few](/articles/tag/django/) articles on Django, and have been made a [Django Software Foundation member](https://www.djangoproject.com/foundation/individual-members/).

 ## Looking forward